kbxai/Movie-Review-Sentiment-Prediction/README.md

-# Assignment 3 - Movie Review Sentiment Prediction
+# Movie Review Sentiment Prediction

 ## Assignment Description
 In this assignment, your task is to predict the sentiment of the given movie reviews.
 You will be provided with a training dataset and a test dataset.
 The labels for the test dataset will remain hidden, and your task is to submit predictions for the same.
 The assignment will be conducted on the Kaggle Platform.